 "It's effective potentially, appears to be safer in terms of efficiency, and reduces the time for the patient and the physician.
 Pulse Field Ablation zaps abnormal circuits, but does not cause any damage," said Athill.

-Johnson and Johnson Med Tech announced that Biosense Webster Inc. enrolled its first 400 patients in the clinical study in the United States.
+Johnson and Johnson Med Tech announced that Biosense Webster Inc. enrolled its first few hundred patients in the clinical study in the United States.
 Dr. Athill says around 20 to 30 of those patients will be in San Diego.
 The study will evaluate its safety and effectiveness.

 "It is a clinical trial that has not been approved.
 It started in Europe and that’s where we got promising data on efficiency.
 We are really excited about bringing this to patients at Sharp Memorial," said Athill.

-The first patients in San Diego will undergo this procedure next week on August 9th.
+The first patients in the Biosense Webster Inc. clinical study in San Diego will undergo this procedure next week on August 9th.

 WATCH RELATED: Hundreds of students screened for heart conditions at Kearney High School